JayZxD/Vector-NLP-Project/README.md

 - How to create and store vocabulary and vector mappings
 - How to preprocess text data and remove stopwords
 - Saving and loading `.txt` vector files (`vocab.txt` and `tVector.txt`)
-- How to gain insighta and use word embeddings
+- How to gain insights from word emebddings
+- Implmenting a model for classifying reviews

-It is primarily intended for educational use, and includes selected utility functions sourced from university material.
+It is primarily intended for educational use and includes selected utility functions sourced from university material.
 These components are acknowledged and used only as part of the academic learning process.

 ---